 The term fake news has been popularized by the current U.S. president, but how good are we at distinguishing fact from fiction?
 The volume of information on the internet is truly astonishing.
 There’s quite a bit of good, but also a whole lot of crap.
-Sometimes it’s fairly easy to tell that a website is unreliable, but there’s a greater potential for problems when a site appears to be high quality but isn’t.
+Sometimes, it’s fairly easy to tell that a website is unreliable; however, there’s a greater potential for problems when a site appears to be high quality but isn’t.

 Even large, popular websites that are fairly reliable overall don’t always get things quite right.
-For example, WebMD has a page on types of bipolar disorder that accurately represent what the DSM-5 has to say about bipolar and related disorders.
+For example, WebMD has a page on types of bipolar disorder that inaccurately represent what the DSM-5 says about bipolar disorders.